lennartp03/projectP/README.md

 ## Overview

-This repository contains the materials for the practical project in **Data Literacy**, which aims to analyze and predict the movement of pneguin colonies in the polar regions based on short-term weather forecasts.
+This repository contains the materials for the practical project in **Data Literacy**, which aims to analyze and predict the movement of penguin colonies in the polar regions based on short-term weather forecasts.
 This repository includes all relevant as well as additional code that was used for conducting the analysis.
 It therefore serves as a practical foundation to the project report.

 ## Research Question